Uncertainties in high-$z$ galaxy properties inferred from SED fitting using JWST NIRCam photometry: Introduction

-Numerous publicly available SED fitting codes support this approach \citep{Carnall2018, Chevallard2016, Boquien2020, daCunha2015, Leja2017}, enabling the estimation of posterior distributions for physical parameters such as stellar mass by fitting observed fluxes across multiple bandpasses.
-In a recent comparative analysis, \citet{Pacifici2023} observed that while stellar mass estimates are generally robust, SFR and dust attenuation ($A_\mathrm{V}$) vary markedly with modelling assumptions, including the choice of star formation history (SFH), dust law, and nebular emission treatment.
+Numerous publicly available SED fitting codes support this approach \citep{Carnall2018, Chevallard2016, daCunha2015, Leja2017}, enabling the estimation of posterior distributions for physical parameters such as stellar mass by fitting observed fluxes across multiple bandpasses.
+In a recent comparative analysis, \citet{Pacifici2023} observed that while stellar mass estimates are generally robust, the SFR and dust attenuation ($A_\mathrm{V}$) vary markedly with modelling assumptions, including the choice of star formation history (SFH), dust law, and nebular emission treatment.
 Among these factors, the assumed parametric SFH model proves particularly important for inferring the properties of quenched galaxies, as demonstrated using both mock and observed photometric datasets.
-Consistent with this, \citet{Carnall2018} reported that a double power-law SFH model yields an unbiased quenching timescale, whereas an exponentially declining SFH model underestimates both the stellar age and the quenching timescale.
-The reliability of the parametric SFH model was further tested through SED fitting of mock photometry derived from simulated galaxies \citep{Haskell2024}, revealing that such models typically underestimate the SFR of recently quenched systems by $\sim0.4$ dex but overestimate that of starburst galaxies.
+In line with this approach, \citet{Carnall2018} reported that a double power-law SFH model yields an unbiased quenching timescale, whereas an exponentially declining SFH model underestimates both the stellar age and the quenching timescale.
+The reliability of the parametric SFH model was further tested through SED fitting of mock photometry derived from simulated galaxies \citep{Haskell2024}, revealing that such models typically underestimate the SFR of recently quenched systems by $\sim0.4$ dex, but they do tend to overestimate the SFR of starburst galaxies.
 The choice of stellar population synthesis template likewise influences stellar mass estimates.
-For instance, using different combinations of stellar population and dust emission models for galaxies from the Cosmic Evolution Survey \citep{Scoville2007}, \citet{Jones2022} reported that stellar masses are, on average, $0.14$ dex lower when the Binary Population and Spectral Synthesis (BPASS) model is employed instead of \citet[][2016 version]{Bruzual2003}.
+For instance, using different combinations of stellar population and dust emission models for galaxies from the Cosmic Evolution Survey \citep{Scoville2007}, \citet{Jones2022} reported that stellar masses are, on average, $0.14$ dex lower when the Binary Population and Spectral Synthesis (BPASS) model was employed, instead of the model introduced by \citet[][2016 version\footnote{This updated version is available at: \url{https://www.bruzual.org/bc03}.}]{Bruzual2003}.
 In a related study, \citet{Meldorf2024} investigated whether a flexible dust attenuation law could recover the input dust parameters.
 They found that the correlation between the true slope of the dust attenuation curve and the residual is difficult to eliminate, even with the inclusion of IR bands.
 The importance of adopting non-parametric or flexible SFH models has also been increasingly emphasised over the past few years.
-Although computationally intensive, such models achieve greater accuracy in recovering the true SFH and associated physical parameters, especially for galaxies with stochastic SFHs or bursty young stellar populations \citep{Lower2020, Jain2024}.
+Although they are computationally intensive, such models achieve greater accuracy in recovering the true SFH and associated physical parameters, especially for galaxies with stochastic SFHs or bursty young stellar populations \citep{Lower2020, Jain2024}.